 Read through Appendix One- "Thesis writing basics: choosing an undergraduate thesis topic," located at the back of this pre-course workbook and chapters 3 - 5 in The Craft of Research.
-Brainstorm your topic using the following prompts (the following is developed by Kat Bell in our excellent Writing Center!).
+Brainstorm your topic using the following prompts (the following was developed by staff in our excellent Writing Center!).